-5.1 The age range profile of the council's workforce shows that 66.85% of employees are aged 50 and under, and nearly 33.14% of employees are aged 51 or over (see table below).
-The biggest age band group is the 41-50 years group, with nearly 29.7% of employees within this age bracket.
+5.1 The age range profile of the council's workforce shows that 65.28% of employees are aged 50 and under, and nearly 34.72% of employees are aged 51 or over (see table below).
+Less than 14% of employees are aged 30 and under.
+The biggest age band group is the 41-50 years group, with nearly 29.8% of employees within this age bracket.

-- 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the management of early retirements, as part of a raft of measures designed to support the Sunderland Way of Working, the Transformation Programme and the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
-The Council directly employed 59 apprentices and accommodated 96 people on work experience in the period from January to December 2014, including a small number of volunteering and internships.
-The council remains committed to supporting apprenticeships and work placements. - 5.4 40.82% of the council's top earners are aged between the 41-50 age band and 35.37% are in the 51-60 age band.
-This is expected as employees develop and gain experience. - 5.5 The council has recently established a Head of Service Equality Champion to lead on Age issues.
+- 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the management of early retirements, as part of a raft of measures designed to support the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
+The Council directly employed 39 apprentices and accommodated 86 people on work experience in the period from January to December 2015 including a small number of volunteering and internships.
+The council remains committed to supporting apprenticeships and work placements. - 5.4 39.93% of the council's top earners are aged between the 41-50 age band and 35.42% are in the 51-60 age band.
+This is expected as employees develop and gain experience. - 5.5 The council has established a Head of Service Equality Champion to lead on Age issues.